apache/incubator-knox/books/0.3.0/config_authz.md

 The principal mapping aspect of the identity assertion provider is important to understand in order to fully utilize the authorization features of this provider.

 This feature allows us to map the authenticated principal to a runas or impersonated principal to be asserted to the Hadoop services in the backend.
 When a principal mapping is defined that results in an impersonated principal being created the impersonated principal is then the effective principal.
 If there is no mapping to another principal then the authenticated or primary principal is then the effective principal.
 Principal mapping has actually been available in the identity assertion provider from the beginning of Knox.
-Although hasn’t been adequately documented as of yet.
+Although hasn't been adequately documented as of yet.

     <param>
         <name>principal.mapping</name>
-        <value>{primaryPrincipal}[,…]={impersonatedPrincipal}[;…]</value>
+        <value>{primaryPrincipal}[,...]={impersonatedPrincipal}[;...]</value>
     </param>

 For instance: